Youth Scholarship Program Application

 TOTAL: 100 points*

-* If you would like to submit your SAT or ACT score (if available), you may do so for the Scholarship Committee’s general consideration.
-An SAT or ACT score will not increase or decrease the points allocated to the GPA component but may affect the Academic Prizes category.
+* If you would like to submit your SAT or ACT score (if available), you may do so for the Scholarship Committee’s general consideration and weight.
+An SAT or ACT score will not increase or decrease the points allocated to the GPA component.

 Youth Scholarship Application